elbersb/segregation/README.md

 segregation
 ===========

-An R package to calculate entropy-based segregation indices, with a focus on the Mutual Information Index (M).
+An R package to calculate and decompose entropy-based, multigroup segregation indices, with a focus on the Mutual Information Index (M) and Theil’s Information Index (H).

 -   calculate total, between, within, and local segregation
 -   decompose differences in total segregation over time